 The VXn inputs have two functions.
 They can be used as either supply fault detectors or digital logic inputs.
-When selected as an analog (SFD) input, the VXn pins have very similar functionality to the VH and VPn pins.
-The major difference is that the VXn pins have only one input range: $0.573~\rm V$ to $1.375~\rm V$.
+When selected as an analog (SFD) input, the VXn pins function similarly to the VH and VPn pins.
+The primary difference is that the VXn pins have only one input range: $0.573~\rm V$ to $1.375~\rm V$.
 Therefore, these inputs can directly supervise only the very low supplies.
 However, the input impedance of the VXn pins is high, allowing an external resistor divide network to be connected to the pin.
-Thus, any supply can be potentially divided down into the input range of the VXn pin and supervised.
-This enables the ADM1069 to monitor other supplies such as $+24~\rm V$, $+48~\rm V$, and $-5~\rm V$.
+Thus, potentially any supply can be divided down into the input range of the VXn pin and supervised.
+This enables the ADM1063 to monitor other supplies such as $+24~\rm V$, $+48~\rm V$, and $-5~\rm V$.

 An additional supply supervision function is available when the VXn pins are selected as digital inputs.
-In this case, the analog function is available as a second detector on each of the dedicated analog inputs, VP1-3 and VH.
-The analog function of VX1 is mapped to VP1, VX2 is mapped to VP2, and so on.
-VX4 is mapped to VH.
+In this case, the analog function is available as a second detector on each of the dedicated analog inputs, VP1 to VP4 and VH.
+The analog function of VX1 is mapped to VP1, VX2 is mapped to VP2, and so on; VX5 is mapped to VH.
 In this case, these SFDs can be viewed as a secondary or warning SFD.

 The secondary SFDs are fixed to the same input range as the primary SFD.
 They are used to indicate warning levels rather than failure levels.
 This allows faults and warnings to be generated on a single supply using only one pin.
-For example, if VP1 is set to output a fault if a 3.3 V supply droops to 3.0 V, VX1 can be set to output a warning at 3.1 V. Warning outputs are available for readback from the status registers.
-They are also OR'ed together and fed into the sequencing engine (SE), allowing warnings to generate interrupts on the PDOs.
-Therefore, in the example above, if the supply droops to 3.1 V, a warning is generated, and remedial action can be taken before the supply drops out of tolerance.
+For example, if VP1 is set to output a fault when a 3.3 V supply drops to 3.0 V, VX1 can be set to output a warning at 3.1 V. Warning outputs are available for readback from the status registers.
+They are also ORèd together and fed into the SE, allowing warnings to generate interrupts on the PDOs.
+Therefore, in the previous example, if the supply drops to 3.1 V, a warning is generated and remedial action can be taken before the supply drops out of tolerance.